ADSmith-0/test-js/README.md

 # Info
-Repo for testing and sorting useful code patterns for JavaScript
+Repo for testing and storing useful code patterns for JavaScript